 Special interest groups meet throughout the month - see Groups.

-Visitors can enter for a small fee for two Thursday meetings at the Memorial Hall (£2.50 per meeting) after which we hope they will join us.
-No visitors can attend Interest Groups, participate in Outings or attend the Christmas Party - only paid-up members of Wheathampstead U3A may do this.
+Visitors: for a small fee visitors may attend two Thursday meetings at the Memorial Hall (£2.50 per meeting) after which we hope they will join us.
+Please note that NO visitors can attend Interest Groups, participate in Outings or attend the Christmas Party - only paid-up members of Wheathampstead U3A may do this.

 We are always keen to hear from members who wish to set up a new interest group.
 Contact the Groups Coordinator remembering to include your membership number.